Wills Power of Attorney Legal Advice How it Works Pricing

 Once the application has been signed, you need to scan and upload the signed application to RedCrest.

-Once the application has been uploaded and the filing fee paid, RedCrest will automatically generate an Origination Motion.
-You must print the Originating Motion, and post it together with the original Will and original Codicil(s) (if applicable) to the Victorian Supreme Court.
+Once the application has been uploaded and the filing fee paid, RedCrest will automatically generate an Origination Motion, which you must print and post to the Victorian Supreme Court, alongside the valid original Will and original Codicil(s) (if applicable) to the Victorian Supreme Court.
+We highly recommend posting with either registered or express post.

-Depending on the assets of the estate, and how they are being dealt with in the administration of the estate, an estate tax return may be required.
+Depending on the assets of the estate, and how they are being dealt with in the administration of the estate, an estate tax return may be required for deceased estates.
+An Accountant may be required to determine this, as well as prepare the relevant paperwork for lodgement with the Australian Tax Office.

 Arrange payment of liabilities

-The executor is responsible for arrangement the payment of outstanding funeral and estate expenses, as well as any outstanding debts or liabilities of the deceased (including tax liabilities).
+The executor is responsible for arranging the payment of outstanding funeral and estate expenses, as well as any outstanding debts or liabilities of the deceased (including tax liabilities).
 These amounts can be paid from the estate bank account.

 It is important to note that all liabilities and estate expenses must be paid before funds can be distributed to beneficiaries.